Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 2 - Core Java I.md

 However the byte-code -> JVM (which is platform dependent) -> machine code which is run by CPU is run.

 ### Why is byte-code (.class) platform independent and JVM platform dependent?
 When we compile the java code we generate .class file (byte-code) which is platform independent.
-This is sources for Java code portability as this byte-code is platform independent as it only needs a JVM to run on any machine and is same for all.
+This is basis for Java code portability as this byte-code is platform independent as it only needs a JVM to run on any machine and is same for all.

 Advantage of .class file (byte-code) is portability as the Java code after compiling, which generates the .class file can run on any OS without changes..
 It prevent to let the code run wild on system like native code might.
 It also reduces OS based bugs.